Table of contents

 Wipe his paws after each muddy walk.

 When I’ve been out dog walking, it’s not only me that comes home with muddy feet.
 Keep a supply of old towels and wipes handy near the doorway and teach your dog to wipe his feet after each walk, or you wipe them for him with wipes, always making sure they’re properly dry before he enters the house.

 Of course, don’t forget the dog!
 A bath now and again can be good fun and will freshen him up too.
 Try to dry him off completely with dry towels.
 There is nothing worse in your home than a wet dog aroma.

 How to get rid of doggy smells

-There are many fragrant candles and air freshener sprays that you can buy to mask the smell of dogs in your home, but take care of your pet is extra sensitive to any of these commercial products.
+There are many fragrant candles and air freshener sprays that you can buy to mask the smell of dogs in your home, but take care that your pet is extra sensitive to any of these commercial products.
 There are many natural alternatives that you can try:

 - Soy or beeswax candles